plantphys/gsti/Vignettes/How_to_add_a_dataset.md

 ## Fitting the A\_Ci data to estimate the photosynthetic traits

-Estimation of Vcmax is done in the ‘2\_Fit\_ACi.R’ code included in each dataset folder.
+Estimation of V<sub>cmax</sub> is done in the ‘2\_Fit\_ACi.R’ code included in each dataset folder.
 This code calls the function f.fit\_Aci() to estimate the photosynthetic parameters Vcmax25, Jmax25, TPU25 and Rday25 from A-Ci curve.
 It produces several pdf files:

 -   2\_ACi\_fitting\_Ac.pdf